Do-it-yourself Plumbing: Advice and Hacks to Address Common Problems at Home

 When should I contact a professional plumber?

-You should contact a licensed plumber to address plumbing issues that require specialized equipment and knowledge.
+You should call a professional plumber to address plumbing issues that require specialist equipment and knowledge.